-- 3.02 The frame that provides the power also supplies the filtering and fusing as required for proper operation of the equipment. - 3.03 Alarms are provided by the frame supplying the power to the test equipment.
+3.02 The frame that provides the power also supplies fusing as required for proper operation of the equipment.

+3.03 Alarms are provided by the frame supplying the power to the test equipment.

-B. Test Equipment External to the 3B20D1
+B. Test Equipment External to the 3B20D2

 - 3.04 The external test equipment is provided operating power from one of the following sources:

 - Self-contained battery

 - Circuit under test

-- 115 volts ac 60 Hz power
+- 115 volts ac 60 Hz commercial power

 - Local office battery (-48 volts).